-The attached document, "Selected Topics in Administering ED Discretionary Grants," highlights major administrative requirements of 2 CFR Part 200.
+The information on page 2, "Selected Topics in Administering ED Discretionary Grants," highlights major administrative requirements of 2 CFR Part 200.
 In addition, a few of the topics discuss requirements that this Department imposes on its discretionary grantees under EDGAR, Part 75 (Direct Grants).
 The specific sections of 2 CFR Part 200 and of EDGAR that address the topics discussed are shown in parentheses.
-I urge you to read the full text of these and other topics in EDGAR and in 2 CFR Part 200.
+The Department urges granteesto read the full text of these and other topics in EDGAR and in 2 CFR Part 200.

-Please keep in mind that a particular grant might be subject to additional requirements of the authorizing statute for the program that awarded the grant and/or any regulations issued by the program office.
-You should become familiar with those requirements as well, because program-specific requirements might differ from those in 2 CFR Part 200 and in EDGAR.
+Grantees are reminded that a particular grant might be subject to additional requirements of the authorizing statute for the program that awarded the grant and/or any regulations issued by the program office.
+Grantees should become familiar with those requirements as well, because program-specific requirements might differ from those in 2 CFR Part 200 and in EDGAR.

-In closing, I recommend that the project director and the fiscal management staff of a grantee organization communicate frequently with each other about the grant budget.
+The Department recommends that the project director and the fiscal management staff of a grantee organization communicate frequently with each other about the grant budget.
 Doing so will help to assure that you use Federal funds only for those expenditures associated with activities that conform to the goals and objectives approved for the project.

-You should direct any questions you might have about the topics discussed in the attached document or about any other aspect of administering your grant award to the ED program staff person named in Block 3 of the Grant Award Notification.
+Grantees may direct any questions regarding the topics discussed on page 2, "Selected Topics in Administering ED Discretionary Grants,"or about any other aspect of administering your grant award to the ED program staff person named in Block 3 of the Grant Award Notification.